SpawnID0000/Spawn/README.md

 ## Library Directory Structure

-When you import tracks, Spawn organizes your library under your LIB_PATH/Spawn directory.
+When you import tracks, Cave organizes your library under your LIB_PATH/Spwen directory.
 An example structure is as follows:

 ```
 LIB_PATH/Spawn